Sorry, you need to enable JavaScript to visit this website.

 Surprises in Probability

-We deal with uncertainty all the time, so we might think that we should have great intuition about probability.
-In this semilab, we will look into...
+We face uncertainty all the time, so we should be great at probability... right?
+Well, not always!
+In this semilab, we will look into probability...

 butterfly